Perfume Glossary

 Sillage

-The trail of scent left behind by a fragrance wearer as they move; French for 'wake.'
-Distinct from projection, which is radiance at any given moment.
+The scent trail left behind the wearer as they move; French for wake.

 Soliflore